Syriza: 2004 legislative election

 The defining moment for the birth of Syriza came in the 2004 legislative election.
 Most of the participants of the Space sought to develop a common platform that could potentially lead to an electoral alliance.
 This led to the eventual formation of the Coalition of the Radical Left in January 2004.

-The parties that had formed the Coalition of the Radical Left in January 2004 were the Coalition of Left, of Movements and Ecology (Synaspismos or SYN), the Renewing Communist Ecological Left (AKOA), the Internationalist Workers Left (DEA), the Movement for the United in Action Left (KEDA), which was a splinter group of the Communist Party of Greece (KKE), Active Citizens, which was a political organisation associated with Manolis Glezos, and other independent left-wing groups or activists Although the Communist Organisation of Greece (KOE) had participated in the Space, it decided not to take part in the Coalition of the Radical Left.
+The parties that had formed the Coalition of the Radical Left in January 2004 were the Coalition of Left, of Movements and Ecology (Synaspismos or SYN), the Renewing Communist Ecological Left (AKOA), the Internationalist Workers Left (DEA), the Movement for the Unity of Action of the Left (KEDA), which was a splinter group of the Communist Party of Greece (KKE), Active Citizens, which was a political organisation associated with Manolis Glezos, and other independent left-wing groups or activists.
+Although the Communist Organisation of Greece (KOE) had participated in the Space, it decided not to take part in the Coalition of the Radical Left.

 In the legislative election, the coalition gathered 241,539 votes (3.3% of the total) and elected six members to parliament.
 All six were members of Synaspismos, the largest of the coalition parties, which led to a lot of tension within the coalition.